HomeBlog

 • Passing a specialty examination related to that area of practice

-The Big Nine are (in alphabetical order):
+The Big Ten are (in alphabetical order):

 CCS (Board Certified Clinical Specialist in Cardiovascular and Pulmonary Physical Therapy)